kaitmore/multimesh-workshop/workshop.md

 ### Configuring the shared_rules

 Next, we'll create a shared_rule that points to the cluster we just made.
 You can think of `shared_rules` like traffic management configuration.
-Take a look at `shared-rule-mesh-2.json` and notice how it directs requests to the `cluster-mesh-2` we just created.
+Run `cat shared-rule-mesh-2.json` and notice how it directs requests to the `cluster-mesh-2` we just created.

 ```sh
 greymatter create shared_rules < shared-rule-mesh-2.json